arturbstos/Seminar/README.md

-# seminar
-SEE Group Work
+# Seminar in European Economics